pvcraven/2017_web_security/source/ddos/ddos.rst

 ~~~~~
 * Following good email distribution practices or applying email filters
 * Create proper authentication credentials for system administration
-* Like any potential risk, having a response plan set up in preparation of an attack can help immensely
-    - This could include contacts of companies that could help or running attack simulations
+* Like any potential risk, having a response plan set up in preparation of an attack can help immensely.
+This could include contacts of companies that could help or running attack simulations.
 * Have good communication with customers [Rub]_

 *Written by Taylor, Edited by Esteban and Morgan.*